Non-linear realizations and invariant action principles in higher gauge theory: The SW-GN formalism in FDA theory

-Since the parameter $\varepsilon^{i}$ is mapped into a zero-form by the operator $t_{i}$ in eq. (\ref{deltamufull}), it becomes possible to define an exponential of the type $z=\exp\left( \varepsilon\right) $ such that, a finite gauge transformation is given by eq. (\ref{dularge}).
-In other words, the gauging of this FDA can be performed by considering a shifting in the gauge fields and parameters by means of the new vectors $t_{i}$ that generate a copy of the Lie algebra on which the higher-degree forms can be evaluated.
-These vectors commute between them but not with the generators of the Lie algebra $t_{A}$ according to
+Since the contraction $\varepsilon^{i}t_{i}$ carries no differential degree in eq. (\ref{deltamufull}), it becomes possible to define an exponential of the type $z=\exp\left( \varepsilon\right) $ such that, a finite gauge transformation is given by eq. (\ref{12}).
+In other words, the gauging of this FDA can be performed by considering a shifting in the gauge fields and parameters by means of the new vectors $t_{i}$ on which the higher-degree forms can be evaluated.
+In this case, the dual $L_{\infty}$ algebra given by eqs. (\ref{fda1A})-(\ref{fda1C}) is reduced to

 Notice that the product $\left[ t_{A},t_{i}\right] _{2}$ is symmetric or antisymmetric for even and odd values of $p$ respectively.
 By directly performing two sucesive gauge transformations, it is direct to verify that, in the extended algebraic sector, they compose as